 He has 16 books in all genres (poetry, children's books, fiction, and nonfiction), including the best-selling memoir, "Always Running, La Vida Loca, Gang Days in L.A."
 His latest memoir is the sequel, "It Calls You Back: An Odyssey Through Love, Addiction, Revolutions, and Healing."
-His last poetry book is "Borrowed Bones" from Curbstone Books/Northwestern University Press.
+His last poetry book is 2016's "Borrowed Bones" from Curbstone Books/Northwestern University Press.
 In 2020, Seven Stories Press released his first book of essays, "From Our Land to Our Land: Essays, Journeys & Imaginings from a Native Xicanx Writer."

-Luis is founding editor of Tia Chucha Press, now for over 30 years, and more than 20 years ago he co-founded with his wife Trini Tia Chucha's Centro Cultural & Bookstore in the San Fernando Valley, now in its 20th year.
+Luis is founding editor of Tia Chucha Press, now for over 30 years, and more than 20 years ago he co-founded with his wife Trini Tia Chucha's Centro Cultural & Bookstore in the San Fernando Valley.
 He has traveled across the United States, Canada, Mexico, Central America, South America, Europe, and Japan to speak, do poetry readings, indigenous ceremonies, or reportage over the past 40 years.
-This includes prisons, jails, and juvenile lockups in around 20 U.S. states, and in Mexico, El Salvador, Guatemala, Nicaragua, Argentina, Italy, and England.
+This includes prisons, jails, and juvenile lockups in around 20 U.S. states, as well as Mexico, El Salvador, Guatemala, Nicaragua, Argentina, Italy, and England.
 Dedicated to his indigenous roots and Native American spirituality, Luis has a Mexika name: Mixcoatl Itztlacuiloh.
-With his wife Trini Tlazhoteotl he has a podcast called "The Hummingbird Cricket Hour"--http://hchpodcast.libsyn.com/
+With his wife Trini (Tlazohteotl) he has a podcast called "The Hummingbird Cricket Hour"--http://hchpodcast.libsyn.com/

 Luis is dedicated to a clean, balanced, abundant, cooperative, healing world.
 No more capitalist private property relations, exploitation, war, or inequities.
 "In essential things, unity; in nonessential things, liberty.
 In all things compassion."